HL7/US-Core/source/pages/_includes/us-core-practitionerrole-intro.md

 ###### Scope and Usage

-This profile sets minimum expectations for the [PractitionerRole] resource to record, search and fetch the practitioner role for a practitioner.
+This profile sets minimum expectations for the [PractitionerRole] resource to record, search, and fetch the practitioner role for a practitioner.
 It identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the PractitionerRole resource when using this profile.
 The requirements for the US Core Practitioner were drawn from the [Argonaut Provider Directory], [IHE Healthcare Provider Directory] and the [ONC Provider Directory Workshop].

 ### Mandatory and Must Support Data Elements